wolftype/versor_1.0/INSTALL.md

 ===

 This Documents the use of Versor as a standalone software.

-DOWNLOAD
 ---

-For best results, cd into a common directory for all your code repositories -- For instance, assuming you have a directory called **`code`** with all your git repos:

-	cd code
-	git clone git://github.com/wolftype/vsr.git
-	git clone git://github.com/AlloSphere-Research-Group/GLV.git

-This grabs both Versor and GLV (a windowing and user-interface system)

----

 **NOTE:** _VERSOR_ is in active development!
-I have not been versioning it -- `git pull` frequently for updates!
-And EMAIL me (wolftype@gmail.com) or the list (versor@mat.ucsb.edu) with questions.
+I have not been versioning it -- so `git pull` frequently for updates!
+And EMAIL me (wolftype@gmail.com) or the list (versor@mat.ucsb.edu) with questions or problems.
 You have to sign up for the list [here](#http://lists.create.ucsb.edu/mailman/listinfo/versor)

+BUILD AND RUN
 ---

-INSTALL DEPENDENCIES
+	git clone git://github.com/wolftype/vsr.git
+	cd vsr
+	git submodule init
+	git submodule update

+This grabs both Versor and its GLV submodule (a windowing and user-interface system).
+Then you can

+	make vsr
+	make examples/basics/xMeet.cpp

+Please email me (wolftype at gmail) or the [list](#) if you have any issues!

 ---

-To use the draw routines requires OpenGL, Glu, Glut, and GLEW.
-You likely already have these installed.
-If not, see Getting GLU / GLUT / GLEW section below
+If the above fails, make sure you have OpenGL, Glu, Glut, and GLEW installed.
+If not, see Getting GLU / GLUT / GLEW section below.
+Or, email me.

 To use the built-in interface, gui, mouse and keyboard, etc, requires an input control listener set-up.
 Bindings exist to two cross-platform windowing systems, [GLV](mat.ucsb.edu/glv/) and [AlloCore](), both made by my colleagues in the MAT program.
+It should be easy to make a binding to Open Frameworks ofxgui, for instance (also an MAT project)

 The easiest way to get started to is to use GLV.
 GLV is great for quick and easy OpenGL-based interfaces.
-If you have not done so already, grab it here:

-	cd code
-	git clone git@github.com:AlloSphere-Research-Group/GLV.git

-Once you have it, `cd` into `GLV` and make, then sudo make install

-    cd GLV
-    make
-    sudo make install

-libvsr.a can also built in isolation with no dependencies except the standard library.
+`libvsr.a` can also built in isolation with no dependencies except the standard library.

 	make vsr GFX=0

 Most likely, however, you will want to be able to draw the elements to screen.

-BUILD
----
-To build on mac osx or linux:

-	make vsr

-This builds the static library with full graphics support (using GLV).

-	make examples/Hopf.cpp

-will build and run the Knots program

-for a list of make options:
+For a list of make options:

     make help

+To start over:

+	make clean

 Feel free email me at wolftype@gmail.com with questions